Bank of China (Hong Kong): JETCO

 JETCO (銀通) (Joint Electronic Teller Services Limited) is the biggest network of automatic teller machines in Hong Kong and Macau, with nearly 3,000 cash machines.
 JETCO was founded along with the Bank of East Asia, Chekiang First Bank, Shanghai Commercial Bank and Wing Lung Bank, and at present covers HSBC and Hang Seng Bank, which have their own system.
 JETCO's agreement with UnionPay has been terminated leaving two choices for Hong Kong-based customers: get a UnionPay card, usable like any other on the mainland, or look for a Bank of East Asia ATM (Bank of East Asia has linked all of its mainland-based ATMs into the JETCO network) that can be used like any other JETCO ATM.

 Other operations

 BOCHK also owns a travel agency known as BOC Travel Services.
 This is a legacy from its acquisition of Nanyang Commercial Bank, which ran a travel agency for the convenience of its Southeast Asian customers.

 Southeast Asia

 Brunei

 In 2016, BOCHK opened a branch in Brunei, becoming the first Chinese bank to establish itself in the country.

+Vietnam

+On 1 December 1995, Bank of China opened new branch in Ho Chi Minh City after Hanoi representative office was established in November 1938.
+On January 29, 2018, Bank of China (Ho Chi Minh City Branch) was officially transferred from Bank of China to Bank of China (Hong Kong) and renamed to Bank of China (Hong Kong) Limited – Ho Chi Minh City Branch.